 To get a 10 in listening you must be at a university level.
 To go from a high school level to a university level takes time, practice and effort.

 P.S.
 This is an update and re-post from an article from 2013.
 Since then it has been viewed over 2876 people!
-When reviewing posts created before November 2017, please know they are being updated with information about the CELBANPrep Suite that is now available internationally on Amazon.
+When reviewing other posts created before January 2020, please know they are being updated with information about the CELBANPrep University.